 As settlers began developing the future United States, the numbers of tobacco farms and plantations increased with the demand for smoking and chewing tobacco from both the American settlers and the Europeans abroad.
 The importance of tobacco to the global marketplace was so much that it had been known to been used as a commodity in lieu of currency and even used by the American government during the Revolutionary War as a means of repayment to the French government.

 Starting in the 1800’s in the United States, tobacco was primarily sold as either chewing tobacco, loose tobacco for rolling and pipe smoking or pre-rolled as a cigar, cigarettes were available but not widely used due to the higher costs involved.
 After Spain allowed free trade with Cuba, the demand for Cuban tobacco began and lead to the start of nearly 40,000 cigar factories popping up in the USA with hopes of cashing in on the staggering demand of cigars that continued through the beginning of the 20th century.
-It was not until the beginning of the 20th century that cigarettes became the largest tobacco product being sold in the USA, after the invention of a cigarette rolling machine that allowed for faster production and lower costs compared to cigars did customers begin purchasing and smoking cigarettes.
+It was not until the beginning of the 20th century that cigarettes became the largest tobacco product being sold in the USA, after the invention of the cigarette rolling machine that allowed for faster production and lower costs compared to cigars did customers begin purchasing and smoking cigarettes.

 The usage of cigarettes in the USA has been on a decline in recent years, with the growth of cigars and the introduction of electronic cigarettes, many tobacco users have opted for these alternatives.
-E cigs have been responsible for a largest part of decline in cigarette usage by attracting younger users and also converting cigarette smokers to this alternative.
-Cigarette manufactures have responded in large part by either purchasing smaller e Cig manufactures or by launching their own labels to take part in this shift from traditional cigarettes.
+E cigs have been responsible for the largest part of the decline in cigarette usage by attracting younger users and also converting cigarette smokers to this alternative.
+Cigarette manufacturers have responded in large part by either purchasing smaller e Cig manufactures or by launching their own labels to take part in this shift from traditional cigarettes.

 At the height of the tobacco age in the 1950’s, over 40% of the adult population in the United States smoked and while that number has dropped to less than half that number, the tobacco is still about a $50billion a year industry in the USA alone.
-Two tobacco industries that are expected to continue growing are the e cig and cigar industries, currently generating over $10billion combined and will help fuel fuel future tobacco revenues with new products and technology to cater to the next generation of smokers.
+Two tobacco industries that are expected to continue growing are the e cig and cigar industries, currently generating over $10billion combined and will help fuel future tobacco revenues with new products and technology to cater to the next generation of smokers.